Request Routing

 Session Awareness

 Clarifai tracks which replicas have recently served each user and favors routing subsequent requests from the same user to the same replica.
-This further improves cache reuse for conversational workloads without any client-side session management.
+This improves cache reuse for conversational workloads without any client-side session management.

 Autoscaling